JackPadalino/TeacherAttendanceApp/README.md

 - Assign coverages from the app

 ### Next steps
-- Check 'see coverages' functionality after adding lunch periods and team meetings
+- Add teachers busy with team meetings as potential coverage options for an absence but with a special mark to let admin know
 - Add the ability for admin to schedule absences ahead of time
 - Add the ability for admin to assign coverages from within the app